Skip to content

 Odd Talents

 Odd Talents are extra-normal capabilities that exist outside the standard Talent library.
-Where an ordinary Talent represents a learned professional skill or physical aptitude, an Odd Talent represents access to a system of power that operates through different rules: syonic potential, magical tradition, divine attunement, technological augmentation, or any other framework a Genre Catalog might define.
+Where an ordinary Talent represents a learned professional skill or physical aptitude, an Odd Talent represents access to a system of power that operates through different rules: syonic potential, magical tradition, divine attunement, technological augmentation or any other framework a Genre Catalog might define.

 Access to an Odd Talent tradition is governed by Extra-Normal Perks (AX.C.03).
-Without a granted access, a character cannot train or use an Odd Talent tradition regardless of available XP or time.
+Without being granted access, a character cannot train or use an Odd Talent tradition regardless of available XP or time.
 See AX.C.03 for the full access mechanism.

 For specific named traditions, Focus lists, and power system content, refer to the Powers section of the relevant Genre Catalog.